 Nuclear imaging is a form of diagnostic imaging in which depictions of the internal anatomy or physiology are generated primarily through non-invasive means.
-Diagnostic imaging facilitates the early diagnosis of diseases and disorders, often minimizing the scope, cost and amount of care required and reducing the need for more invasive procedures.
-Currently, the major types of non-invasive diagnostic imaging technologies available are: x-ray, magnetic resonance imaging (MRI), computerized tomography (CT), ultrasound, positron emission tomography (PET, which is a form of nuclear imaging) and nuclear imaging.
+Diagnostic imaging facilitates the early diagnosis of diseases and disorders, often minimizing the scope, cost, and amount of care required and reducing the need for more invasive procedures.
+Currently, the major types of non-invasive diagnostic imaging technologies available are: x-ray, magnetic resonance imaging (MRI), computerized tomography (CT), ultrasound, positron emission tomography (PET, which is a form of nuclear imaging), and nuclear imaging.
 The most widely used imaging acquisition technology utilizing gamma cameras is single photon emission computed tomography, or SPECT.
 All of our current cardiac gamma cameras employ SPECT technology.

-Despite the increasing utilization rates of competing modalities such as CT, PET and MRI, and diagnostic procedures such as CT angiography, SPECT procedures performed with gamma cameras are expected to continue to be used for a substantial number of cardiac-specific imaging procedures according to industry experts.
+Though the utilization rates of competing modalities such as CT, PET, and MRI, and diagnostic procedures such as CT angiography are high, SPECT procedures performed with gamma cameras are expected to continue to be used for a substantial number of cardiac-specific imaging procedures.
 We believe continued utilization of SPECT technology will be driven by patients having easier access to nuclear medicine services at physicians' offices, lower purchase and maintenance costs, a smaller physical footprint, and easier service logistics of gamma cameras.
-In an emerging trend in cardiology, SPECT technologies are being integrated with other imaging modalities, to form hybrid imaging modalities, such as SPECT/CT, resulting in improved clinical quality and diagnostic certainty.